FDMcreative/Super-Mario-Bros-3-Memory-Card-Game/README.md

 Difficulties:

+- Making the visual size (images) responsive (not implemented yet).
+- Making the stripes background.
 - Making the cards inactive after being clicked.
 - Reverse the inactivity of the 2 selected cards in case they're not a match.
 - Storing 2 cards with the same function in 2 different variables.
-- Making the visual size (images) responsive